Parameter Efficient Fine-tuning via Explained Variance Adaptation: Related Work

 \section{Related Work}

 \textbf{LoRA} \citep{hu_lora_2022} has sparked widespread interest in leveraging low-rank decompositions for fine-tuning due to its simplicity.
-Building on the success of LoRA, a number of other variants have been proposed \citep{kopiczko_elora_2024,zi_deltalora_2023,babakniya_slora_2023,dettmers_qlora_2023,li_loftq_2023,nikdan_rosa_2024,liu_dora_2024,zhang_adaptive_2023,hayou_lora_2024,chavan_oneforall_2023}.
-The most similar variants to EVA are AdaLoRA \citep{zhang_adaptive_2023} and PiSSA \citep{meng_pissa_2024}.
-AdaLoRA adaptively alters the number of ranks for LoRA matrices during fine-tuning.
-Other more recent approaches learn gates to switch ranks on or off during fine-tuning \citep{liu_alora_2024,meo_bayesianlora_2024}.
-In contrast, the data-driven initialization allows EVA to redistribute ranks for each LoRA matrix prior to fine-tuning by leveraging a small number of minibatches of data.
-PiSSA initializes LoRA matrix $\BA$ via the top singular vectors of the pre-trained weight matrices.
-Contrary, EVA initializes $\BA$ via the right-singular vectors of minibatches of activation vectors and is therefore data-driven.
-Since EVA mostly constitutes an effective initialization, it can be readily plugged into other LoRA variants such as DoRA \citep{liu_dora_2024}.
+Following the success of LoRA, several other variants have been proposed \citep{kopiczko_elora_2024,zi_deltalora_2023,babakniya_slora_2023,dettmers_qlora_2023,li_loftq_2023,nikdan_rosa_2024,liu_dora_2024,zhang_adaptive_2023,hayou_lora_2024,chavan_oneforall_2023}.
+The variants most similar to EVA are CorDA \citep{yang_corda_2024} and LoRA-GA \citep{wang_loraga_2024}, which are data-driven but do not leverage rank redistribution.
+Both rely on subsampling training data to estimate either gradients or input-output correlations for initialization.
+In contrast, EVA provides a variance-optimal initialization that maximizes the expected gradient signal, unified with rank redistribution.
+Rank redistribution approaches learn gates to switch ranks on/off during fine-tuning \citep{liu_alora_2024,meo_bayesianlora_2024} or different adapters with different ranks \citep{valipour_dylora_2023}.
+In contrast, our data-driven heuristic allows redistributing ranks prior to fine-tuning.